cashubtc/awesome-cashu/README.md

 - [Nostrly Cashu Redeem](https://www.nostrly.com/cashu-redeem/) is an updated version of [Redeem](https://redeem.cashu.me/) that uses latest [Cashu-TS](https://github.com/cashubtc/cashu-ts), reads v4 tokens, emojis, and gives 'change'.
 Read the code [here](https://github.com/robwoodgate/cashu-redeem).

 ### X-Cashu
-- [ChatNut](https://chatnut.sparkpay.pt/) is a privacy-preserving Chat application for large language models (LLMs) that users pay-per-request with an integrated Cashu wallet without having to create accounts.
 - [Proxnut](https://github.com/gandlafbtc/proxnut)  forwards requests only if they have a valid cashu token attached to the X-Cashu header.
 - [X-Cashu](https://github.com/callebtc/xcashu) is a work-in-progress project that aims to create a 402 Payment Required scheme to monetize REST API access by using ecash in HTTP headers.